Jeff IT Letter to Incoming Students

 JEFFLINE is the online center for knowledge-based information, brought to you by Academic & Instructional Support & Resources (AISR).
 Scott Memorial Library provides databases, full-text collections, and almost all library services via JEFFLINE.
 To access JEFFLINE, login to the Jefferson Pulse Portal using your Campus Key and password and click on the "JEFFLINE" tab.

 All students need to self-register the computer(s) they use to access TJU’s wireless network once per semester.
 This is a simple process required for security reasons.
 When activated, self-registration will present you with a screen when you open your Internet Explorer browser.
 Simply enter your campus key and password along with some identifying information.
 This information will help us to identify you should the network detect viruses or other problems with your computer.

 Jeff IT is continually upgrading and expanding the JeffWireless network.
 Access is currently available in all dormitory residences and most classrooms.
 All students are able to gain access to the wireless network.
 However, your computer needs to be configured.

 See JeffWireless under the Student section under the Jeff IT web site.
 A wireless coverage map is found on Student FAQs page.
 If you require assistance with your wireless setup please call Jeff IT Service Desk at (215) 503-7600.
-If your problem cannot be resolved on the phone, an appointment will be set to bring your computer to the Student Support Center on the 20th floor of the Edison Building, located at 130 S. Ninth Street on campus.
+If your problem cannot be resolved on the phone, you can visit us at the Jeff IT Desk in the Scott Memorial Library 2ndf floor, located at 1020 Walnut Street.